huggingface/search-and-learn/recipes/README.md

 ### Generate completions

-Below are commands to generate completions for each method:
+Below are commands to generate completions for each method.
+Note that we ran each method across 5 independent seeds to quantify the variability

 **Best-of-N**